jelson/mohai/README.md

 was me!

-I ran a booth demonstrating 3D printing, mold-making, and casting, and how all those elements can be brought together to convert anything you draw on paper into an plastic medallion with the drawn design embossed on the front.
-You can take home the medallion in minutes, and the mold too if you'd like to make more copies of it.
+I ran a booth demonstrating 3D printing, mold-making, and casting, and how they can be brought together to make customized plastic medallions.
+People could draw a design on paper, and in minutes it'd be a solid piece of plastic in any color they wanted with their design embossed.

-This repository contains all the software and other files that went into making the event, in case you'd like to reproduce it.
+This repository contains all the software and other files that went into making the event, in case anyone wants to reproduce it.

 [Here are some photos](https://photos.app.goo.gl/AzxZ8Njd79hLUo9N7) of the process and the event.